 Thunderstorms are most likely in the Wet Season across Trinidad and Tobago, mainly during the afternoon and evening hours, but they can occur year-round and at all hours.

-Thunderstorms tend to favor the Western halves of Trinidad and Tobago during the late mornings through the late afternoons due to the abundant heat present, in addition to sea breeze convergence (as the lifting mechanisms).
+Thunderstorms tend to favor the Western halves of Trinidad and Tobago during the late mornings through the late afternoons due to the abundant heat present and sea breeze convergence (as the lifting mechanisms).

 Advisories (in this case, an Adverse Weather Alert/Watch/Warning) would originate from the Trinidad and Tobago Meteorological Service.
 These advisories are issued based on the risk to public safety, livelihoods, and property for a given geographical area.